Learn how to create and manage Sets via TokenSets.com

-One of the beautiful features of TokenSets is the ability to become an on-chain asset manager via a short 3 step creation wizard and one transaction.
+One of the beautiful features of TokenSets is the ability to become an on-chain asset manager via a short 5 step creation wizard and two transactions.
 This frictionless design is what opens the protocol to all participants that want to manage money, whether you are an institution wanting to offer high AUM prospect structured projects to customers, a project treasury wanting to ensure longevity and risk management in a transparent way or even a small group of friends that want to pool their capital and trade together in a completely trustless manner.

 Visual learner?
 Here is a community guide that goes through the various ways to buy and sell Sets on TokenSets.com.
 Some of the flows mentioned in this video may be out of date, so please make sure to confirm with the documentation presented here.

-There are three steps associated with creating a Set, token selection, set metadata & publishing, seen below.
+There are five steps associated with creating a Set: token selection, Set metadata, permissioning, publishing, and connecting seen below.
 In this guide, we will go through each step in detail.

 The first step in the process is selecting your starting assets for your Set and their respective allocation.
 So what assets can you include in your Set?
 Well here are a few rules to ascertain whether a token is eligible or not, please follow these guidelines: